pappasam/nvim-repl/README.md

 ## Cells

-Cells are denoted by full-line comments that contain only the characters `%%`.
+Cells are denoted by full-line comments that begin with the characters `%%`.

-Comment characters are identified by your buffer's filetype's `'commentstring'`.
+Comments are identified by your buffer's filetype's `'commentstring'`.

 See some examples below: